18F/guides/docs/replatforming.md

 If you'd like to run these locally you could run `npm run test:links`.
 Alternatively you could use `npm run test:links-internal`, which will run the test with colorized output if you find that helpful, but note that it will not return an accurate exit code.

 If there is a link that is still to be deteremined as we are moving guides, you can use '/TODO/' as the URL.
 This will visually highlight the link as TODO, and the link will be ignored in the link test.
+## Redirection
+We are planning to release the replatformed guides incrementally.
+During this time, replatformed guides that are still in development and have not yet been released will redirect users to the existing guide's URL (typically following the pattern of `<guide>.18f.gov`).
+This approach is implemented using client-side redirects.
+The `_data/redirect_bases.yaml` stores a mapping of each guide's tag key (the same one used to create the [collections](#collections--tags), to the base URL of the current guide.
+This base URL is then used to generate the URL the user will be redirected to.
+When a guide gets released, we will need to remove its corresponding key-value pair from `_data/redirect_bases.yaml`.